International Federation of Chemical, Energy, Mine and General Workers' Unions

 The International Federation of Chemical, Energy, Mine and General Workers' Unions (ICEM) was a global union federation of trade unions.
-As of November 2007, ICEM represented 467 industrial trade unions in 132 countries, claiming a membership of over 20 million workers.
+In November 2007, ICEM represented 467 industrial trade unions in 132 countries, claiming a membership of over 20 million workers.

 History

-The federation was founded in 1995 in Washington DC when the Miners' International Federation merged with the International Federation of Chemical and General Workers' Unions.
+The federation was founded in 1995 in Washington, DC, when the Miners' International Federation merged with the International Federation of Chemical and General Workers' Unions.
 In 2000, the small Universal Alliance of Diamond Workers merged into the federation, while in 2007, the World Federation of Industry Workers joined.
 In June 2012, affiliates of ICEM merged into the new global federation IndustriALL Global Union.

-The organization represented workers employed in a wide range of industries, including energy, mining, chemicals and bioscience, pulp and paper, rubber, gems and jewellery, glass, ceramics, cement, environmental services and others.
+The organization represented workers employed in a wide range of industries, including energy, mining, chemicals, bioscience, pulp and paper, rubber, gems and jewellery, glass, ceramics, cement, and environmental services.

 Organization and activities

-The international headquarters of ICEM was based in Brussels, Belgium, where meetings of the Presidium and the Executive Committee were held.
+The headquarters of ICEM was variously based in Brussels, Belgium, and Geneva, Switzerland, where meetings of the Presidium and the executive committee were held.
 These governing bodies organized activities on a higher level while the regional offices organized regional conferences, workshops and solidarity actions.
-The Presidium oversaw the grand line of ICEM whilst the Executive Committee was more involved in the day-to-day routine of the organization.
+The Presidium oversaw the grand line of ICEM whilst the executive committee was more involved in the day-to-day routine of the organization.
 Every four years, starting in 1995, a worldwide congress was organized in which new committee members were elected and policies were changed.
 The congresses were held in the following order: